nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 8. Must be able to support CLI.
 9. Supports one and only one user.
 10. A user with an above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-11. Should be able to hold up to 1000 tasks without a noticeable decline in performance.
+11. Should be able to hold up to 1000 tasks without a noticeable decline, say no more than 1.5 seconds, in performance.

 ## Appendix D : Glossary